 “This thing cooks anything and left closed overnight will cook cast iron beans and stews to last a week.
 You can hold the required scrap wood for the burn in two hands.
 Fire is removed before cooking and holds heat for a good 24 hours with door closed.
 Ancient technology.
 Not for everyone.
 Requires skill to build but doable for the DIY.”

 Why not go for it and build one yourself?
 At the very least, print out the instructions and keep them with the rest of your survival documents.
-And me?
-SH and plan to build our own mud over with help from friends next spring.
+That is what I plan to do.

 Enjoy your next adventure through common sense and thoughtful preparation!